gardinbe/form-validation-extended/readme.md

 For example confirm email, password, etc.

 ### User-entry form controls
-Any form control of the following type is considered a text field:
+Any form control of the following type is considered a user-entry field:

 - `text`
 - `tel`